This is more than a recession, there’s a great restructuring going on. Those who survive will be those who adapt.

-The New York Times ran a great article yesterday, entitled “Job Losses Hint at Vast Remaking of Economy.”
+The New York Times ran a great article a few days ago, entitled “Job Losses Hint at Vast Remaking of Economy.”
 Its central thesis:

 As government data revealed that 651,000 more jobs disappeared in February, a sense took hold that growing joblessness may reflect a wrenching restructuring of the American economy. … layoffs have accelerated so quickly in recent months as to suggest that many companies are abandoning whole areas of business.